Australia's Macquarie to end commissions on sales of own wealth products

 But the Royal Commission has revealed banks have relied heavily on the so-called grandfathered provision to charge ongoing fees to clients, thousands of whom have not received the advisory services they paid for.

 Last month, Westpac said it would stop paying commissions for conflicted advice for more than 140,000 customers from Oct.
-1. In May, ANZ, which has sold most of its advisory network to IOOF (IFL.AX), said it would stop paying bonuses to financial planners for selling its products.
+1. In May, ANZ, which has sold most of its advisory network to IOOF, said it would stop paying bonuses to financial planners for selling its products.
+(Reporting by Byron Kaye; Editing by Amrutha Gayathri)